SimonVaughanDataAndCode/sour/README.md

 # Sour
 Functions for cross correlation of unevenly sampled time series.

-Sour is a package or R functions for estimating the cross-correlation between two time series which may be irregularly and/or non-simultaneously sampled.
+Sour is an R package for estimating the cross-correlation between two time series which may be irregularly and/or non-simultaneously sampled.
 The CCF is computed using one of two methods: (1) the Discrete Correlation Function (DCF; Edelson & Krolik 1988) or (2) the Interpolated Cross Correlation Function